ascode/generator-ng2-webpack/README.md

 Resulting in a complete, yet simple, starter for Angular using Webpack.

 You may prefer to use npm to run your sub-generators.
-For a complete list of available commands and to add code completion, run the following commands in a terminal:
+For a complete list of available commands and to add tab auto-completion, run the following commands in a terminal:

     $ npm completion >> ~/.bashrc
     $ source ~/.bashrc